 mac-address - A MAC address unique to the ring node.
-The MAC address must be specified in the format xx-xx-xx-xx-xx or xxxxxxxxxx.
+The MAC address must be specified in the format xx-xx-xx-xx-xx or xxxxxxxxxxx.

-Default Setting CPU MAC address
+CPU MAC address

 The ring node identifier is used to identify a node in R-APS messages for both automatic and manual switching recovery operations.